ognjenkl/telecom-product/readme.txt

 2. In the "app" directory, update "application.properties" file with valid db username and password
 3. Start application by running command in directory "app": java -jar telecom-product.jar
-4. In browser open URL:
+4. In browser open URL to test if app is started: http://localhost:8080/product
-	http://localhost:8080/product